2017 Georgia Gun Carry Bill

-- How will anyone know whether a class has MOWR or dual enrollment students in it?
+- How will anyone know whether a class has Dual Enrollment (MOWR) students in it?
 It is incumbent upon the licensed carrier to determine when these conditions exist and not violate the law.
-Students may ask their fellow classmates if anyone is a dual enrollment, MOWR, or high school student, however, fellow students are not required to identify themselves as dual enrollment, MOWR or high school student.
+Students may ask their fellow classmates if anyone is a Dual Enrollment (MOWR), or high school student, however, fellow students are not required to identify themselves as Dual Enrollment (MOWR) or high school student.
 Students who inquire about a class they are attending can ask their instructor, the front desk, their enrollment advisor, academic affairs, or the campus police office.

 - What is penalty for violation?
 See OGCA 16-11-127.1.
 If the violator has a valid carry license, on first offense, the penalty is a misdemeanor and a $25 fine.
 If the violator does not have a carry license the charge is a felony.

 - Can law enforcement ask to see weapon carry license at any time?
 Officers may not detain an individual for the sole purpose of asking if they have a carry license or requesting to view it.